Peerages in the United Kingdom: Entitlement and heritability

 Historically monarchs sold peerage titles under limited circumstances.
 This was often done to raise funds.
 For example, in the early Stuart period, King James I sold peerages, adding sixty-two peers to a body that had included just fifty-nine members at the commencement of his reign.
 Some governments through history also sold peerages to fund government activities, or more controversially, party activities.
 The selling of peerages by a government was made illegal in 1925 with the Honours (Prevention of Abuses) Act 1925.
 The act was the result of the administration of David Lloyd George selling a high number of controversial peerages.
 The Blair administration was later accused of trying to skirt this law in 2006 in the so called "Cash-for-Honours scandal", as was an aide of Prince Charles in the 2021 Cash-for-Favours scandal.
 Unlike the feudal titles they replaced, peerages are not a form of property and cannot be transferred, bought, or sold by the title holder.

 The exact terms of the peerage are set out in the letters patent.
 All peerages are strictly personal and for life.
 However, historic peerages are often heritable, primarily by agnatic primogeniture with some exceptions of male-preference cognatic primogeniture.
 For most of their history, hereditary peerages were the norm.
 Today, the only new hereditary peerages granted are, by convention, to members of the royal family.
 The last non-royal awardees of hereditary titles were in the Thatcher era.
 Since then, ruling parties have instead exclusively created life peers and refrained from recommending any others to be elevated to a hereditary peerage, although this is simply present convention and there is nothing preventing future governments from doing so.

+When a peerage is inherited, the holder is by convention numbered sequentially according to the order of succession from the original grantee.
+For example, the son of the first recipient of the peerage title 'Duke of Somerset', upon inheriting the title, would become 'the 2nd Duke of Somerset' indicating they are the second holder of that title and not the original recipient who was honoured.
+The counting starts afresh for each creation.
+This is the case even if a peer is attained of their title, and their would be heir is granted the same title in a new creation.